FDA ISSUES GUIDANCE ON DENTAL CURING LIGHTS

-The scope of the guidance includes devices that use light sources such as quartz-tungsten halogen lamps, light-emitting diodes and xenon-plasma arcs as well as laser energy sources.
-The guidance does not relate to heat and light sources intended exclusively for tooth bleaching procedures.
-These devices are exempt for the premarket notification procedures.
+Classified under the "Ultraviolet Activator for Polymerization" regulation, these devices produce ultraviolet radiation intended to set resinous dental pit and fissure sealants or restorative materials.
+The scope of the guidance includes devices that use light sources such as quartz-tungsten halogen lamps, light-emitting diodes and xenon-plasma arcs, as well as laser energy sources.

-The FDA recommends that companies show how the new device is both similar and different from already marketed devices, including side-by-side comparisons, if possible.
+The FDA recommends that companies show how the new device is both similar and different from already marketed devices and include side-by-side comparisons, if possible.